eryk260/2sixty/adr/adr-xxxk-global-cluster-deployment-2019-05-22.md

 SRE maintain a list of the currently active clusters (called the Global Cluster List File), which is used by the Global Cluster Utilities.

-SRE will inform developmemt teams when a cluster event has occurred.
+SRE will inform developmemt teams when an update to this list has occurred;
+usually in response to a cluster event.
 The only requirement on development teams is for them to trigger a re-deployment process.
 If the pipelines are using the Global Cluster Utilities then the deployments to the currently active clusters will 'just work' (tm).

-Behind the scenes, SRE will also be manipulating the Route53 settings as necessary to direct the traffic to the clusters.
-This will be transparent to the end users but more details are documented below for further information.
+Behind the scenes, SRE will also be manipulating the load-balancing set up necessary to direct the traffic to the clusters.

 ## Consequences

-- developers have the responsibility for deployment to clusters; 'you built it;
+- developers have the responsibility for deployment to clusters
-  you run it'
-- software needs to be developed with the above environment in mind wrt fail-over and resilience
 - SRE has the responsibility for notifications about cluster events
-- SRE provides tooling to help deployments to the clusters and manage failovers automatically.
+- SRE provides tooling to help deployments to the clusters and help manage failovers automatically.
 - SRE has the responsibility to ensure that global clusters are completely interchangeable resources with no intrinsic dependencies for the developers.

 ## Implementation Details

 This may not be the best place to document but it may be useful.

-We are using Route53 to route traffic to the active clusters, assuming the Route53 health checks to the services on the clusters are passing.

-When a cluster is taken down (or goes offline) SRE will evaluate the situation, but route53 should already be directing traffic to the remaining cluster(s).
+When a cluster is taken down (or goes offline) SRE will evaluate the situation, but load-balancing should already be directing traffic to the remaining cluster(s).

 If the cluster can be restored to service then it will be.
 Traffic will start to flow back to the cluster if everything restarts OK.

-However, if SRE determine a more serious incident response is required, then:
+However if SRE determine a more serious incident response is required then:

 - the cluster will be deleted from GCP
+- SRE *may* update the Global Cluster List at this point
-- it will be rebuilt by IaC
+- the cluster will be rebuilt by IaC
-- SRE will update the Global Cluster List and;
+- SRE will update the Global Cluster List
-- notify the developers

 ### Global Cluster List